 stderr in your application code, the logs are saved in

 In a Dataproc cluster, YARN is configured to collect all these logs by default, and they're available in Cloud Logging.
 Cloud Logging provides a consolidated and concise view of all logs so that you don't need to spend time browsing among container logs to find errors.

-The following figure shows the Cloud Logging page in the console.
+The following figure shows the Cloud Logging page in the Google Cloud console.
 You can view all logs from your Dataproc cluster by selecting the cluster's name in the selector menu.
 Don't forget to expand the time duration in the time-range selector.

 You can get logs from a Spark application by filtering by its ID.
 You can get the application ID from the driver output.

 To find logs faster, you can create and use your own

 for each cluster or for each Dataproc job.
 For example, you can

 create a label with the key